FAQs

 Q: What athletic teams are there at Pilibos?

-Q: Do students go on class trips?
+Q: Do Scholars go on class trips?

-A: Yes, our 9th-12th grade students participate in trips and retreats as a class to further their learning, strengthen their bonds with their classmates, and provide opportunities otherwise not available in a classroom environment.
+A: Yes, our 9th-12th grade Scholars participate in trips and retreats as a class to further their learning, strengthen their bonds with their classmates, and provide opportunities otherwise not available in a classroom environment.

 - 9th Grade: Leadership Retreat at AYF Camp